Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

     -   As a visitor I want to easily understand the main purpose of the site and learn more about the organization.
     -   As a visitor I want to be able to easily navigate throughout the site to find content.
     -   As a visitor I want to be able to find the best way to get in contact with the organization.
-    -   As a visitor I want to locate teh social links of the organization.
+    -   As a visitor I want to locate the social links of the organization.

 -   ### DESIGN